nmeum/depp/README.md

 ### Features

-* Easy to deploy, everything is backed into a single binary w/o external dependencies.
+* Easy to deploy, everything is backed into the binaries (no external dependencies).
 * Pleasantly fast as it only rebuilds files that changed since the last invocation.
-* Simple, mobile-friendly web design which can be easily customized.
+* Simple and mobile-friendly web design which can be easily customized.

 ### Status

-I use this for my own Git server, it presently doesn't have any known bugs and the currently implemented feature set works quite well.
+I use this for my own Git server, I am not aware of bugs and consider it largely finished.

-### Dependencies

-Apart from a [Go toolchain][go website] this software has no external dependencies.

 ### Installation

+Installation requires a [Go toolchain][go website].
+Assuming a supported Go is available, the software can be installed either via `go install` or `make`.
+Both methods will install two binaries: `depp` for generating HTML files on a per-repository basis and `depp-index` which can optionally be used to generate an HTML index page for listing all hosted git repositories.
+Both commands are further described in the provided man page, a usage example is provided below.

+#### go install

+To install to the program using `go install` run the following command:

+	$ go install github.com/nmeum/depp/...@latest

+Note that this will not install additional documentation files, e.g. man pages.

+#### make

-Clone the repository and ran the following commands:
+Clone the repository manually and ran the following commands:

 	$ make
 	$ sudo make install

-This will install two binaries: `depp` for generating HTML files on a per-repository basis and `depp-index` which can optionally be used to generate an HTML index page for listing all hosted git repositories.
-Both commands are further described in the provided man page, a usage example is provided below.
+This is the preferred method when packaging this software for a distribution.

 ### Usage